Smavl/zola-site/page/content/posts/cypher.md

 10.129.215.22 - - [22/May/2025 21:30:47] "GET /?value=9f54ca4c130be6d529a56dee59dc2b2090e43acf HTTP/1.1" 200 -
 ```

-However the hash does not crack.
-Input the preimage of the hash to login.
+However the hash does not crack, and we would need that preimage of the hash to login.

 ## Bypass login